zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

 TESTING:
 --------
 Following are the two examples.
 One simple just for quick check and the other is practical one:
+NOTE: Use the current version of the rosjava from the https://rosjava.googlecode.com/hg given on http://www.ros.org/wiki/rosjava.
 -------------------------------------
 Simple EXAMPLE
 -------------------------------------